jinyeong-park/fe/ComputerScience.md

 https://www.bigocheatsheet.com/

 # Data structure and Algorithm and Design Questions
-## Algorithm and Design: Number, String, Matrix, Design, Tree, Permutation, Backtracking are Basic.
+- Algorithm and Design: Number, String, Matrix, Design, Tree, Permutation, Backtracking are Basic.
-## Need to know the basic questions about Dynamic Programing.
+- Need to know the basic questions about Dynamic Programing.
-## Need to understand about Graph and Linked list
+- Need to understand about Graph and Linked list

-* 1. Two Sum
+**You need to solve the questions in the https://codepen.io/ and need to submit them the https://leetcode.com/problemset/algorithms/.**
+**You need to add the answer at the end of the questoin here** **The answer should have the comments why you did like that**

+**1. Two Sum**

 Given an array of integers,
 return indices of the two numbers such that they add up to a specific target.